ishara/sonar-examples/projects/languages/android/android-sonarqube-runner/README.md

 Optional
 ========
 * [Android SDK](http://developer.android.com/sdk/index.html)

 For you own project you will need to run Android Lint by yourself so you will need Android SDK.
-Here, the Android Lint Report is already generated for the purpose of this example, see ...
+Here, the Android Lint Report is already generated for the purpose of this example in the file lint-report.xml

 Usage
 =====